AZHongXun/dotfile-public-deprecate/README.md

 ## Description
 This is my personal neovim config.
 It use [folke/lazy.nvim](https://dotfyle.com/plugins/folke/lazy.nvim) to manage plugins.</br>
 I didn't use a lot of lazy load.
-Since lazy loading some plugins may cause buggy, the startuptime isn't "blazing fast"(**40ms** without opening files)
+Since lazy loading some plugins may cause unexception error, the startuptime isn't "blazing fast"(**40ms** without opening files)
 ### Install Instructions
  > Install requires Neovim 0.9+.
 Always review the code before installing a configuration.